 The five senses: sound, smell, sight, taste and touch.

-They affect how we feel.
+They affect how you feel.

-They save us from harm.
+They save you from harm.

 Sound can have a huge impact on making your garden tranquil and peaceful.
 The right sound will set the background for your enjoyment of the garden.